joshuamkite/self-study-tutorial-with-chatgpt/README.md

 #### [collections.namedtuple](./hackerrank/misc/collections.namedtuple)

 Dr. John Wesley has a spreadsheet containing a list of student's `ID`, `MARKS`, `CLASS`, and `NAME`.
 Your task is to help Dr. Wesley calculate the average marks of the students.

+### The Captain's Room

+Find the unique entry in a list

 ## Misc